 Photos courtesy of the archive dept, Grosvenor Estates, and Alan Cotton.

 Justin came to us from a successful career in the motor trade, but after 18 years it was time for a complete change.
 He is a natural host and genuinely enjoys looking after people, dashing about the place in a whirlwind of enthusiasm.
-Justin is married with two children, and when he isn't running around the pub, he runs up and down hills.
+Justin is married with two boys, and when he isn't running around the pub, he runs up and down hills.

 In a previous decade Dave would have been hanging out with the Beachboys.
 Being of an aquatic nature, he has taught windsurfing and water-skiing in Greece and Australia for 4 years.
 He did a bit of work in his local boozer in Kelsall when he got back from abroad, liked the job, joined us and the rest is history.
 Dave can now be found spending any free moments he has riding one of his many bikes, whether it be road or mountain.

 Ollie started his Brunning and Price career in the kitchen at the Pant, after spending five years at Darland University and a gap year touring Wrexham, he quickly found he actually prefered to be behind the bar, and looking after customers, than washing dishes, and this was the first of his clever moves, the second was to invite Ellie his girlfriend into his life and his third was to come and join us at the Grosvenor.
 Ollie takes great pride in everything he does and if you are lucky enough to be served by him you will see why we are so fortunate to have him with us.

 Sally first walked through our doors looking for a part-time job whilst her children were at school.
 Now, 8 years later, her children are all grown up and she is very much part of the furniture.
 Sally enjoys a good G&T, and is currently working her way through our ever growing collection of gins, she assures us this is for research for our customers!